kyma-incubator/examples/personservice/README.md

 ## Operate your Service: Make it Self-Healing

 ### Intro
 Kubernetes (which Kyma is based on) is based on the assumption that you as a developer declare a target state and kubernetes manages the way to get there.
 This means that e.g. you specify that your deployment should consist of 2 instances of personservice and kubernetes will ensure that there are always (if resources permit) 2 instances running.
-Sometimes however we need to get more granular as your service might appear running but is actually hanging and hence damaged, or it is simply to busy to serve traffic. his is where the Self-Healing which we are enabling in this section kicks in.
+Sometimes however we need to get more granular as your service might appear running but is actually hanging and hence damaged, or it is simply to busy to serve traffic.
+This is where the Self-Healing which we are enabling in this section kicks in.

 ### Preparation
 In order to free-up resources in your cluster, we need to change a couple of things.
 Basically we need to go back to an older version of our deployment which does not require a redis cache anymore or authentication and authorization.
 To do that go to your service catalog and first unbind your redis service instance from personservice and then delete the service instance.